The 8 Critical Steps You Need to Take After a Car Accident

 Step 6.
 Make a Police Report

 When officers arrive, jot down each one’s name and badge number.
-Answer their questions honestly, but don’t volunteer any unasked for information, especially your thoughts on exactly what happened or who caused the car accident.
+Answer their questions honestly, but don’t volunteer any unasked-for information, especially your thoughts on exactly what happened or who caused the car accident.
 Again, say nothing that indicates you think you might have caused the accident.
 This is called an admission against interest and could come back to haunt you later.
-Be sure to ask the officers for the number of their police report.
+Be sure to ask the officers for the number of their police reports.
 Also ask when and where you can get a copy of it, including how much it will cost you.

 Step 7.
 Call Your Insurance Company

 Finally, call your auto insurance company.
 Explain that you have been involved in an accident and give them its location and the approximate time it happened.
 Once again, do not speculate on who or what caused the accident.
-Tell them that the police are on scene and conducting an investigation, and give them the police report number.
+Tell them that the police are on the scene and conducting an investigation, and give them the police report number.

 Step 8.
 Call an Attorney